Dr-Matthew-Bennett/dotfiles/README.md

 (alternatively you would have to delete them...).
 You can do this manually, or by supplying the `--backup` argument to `ln` or to `link_dotfiles.sh`._

-1) Clone this repository into your home director:
+1) Clone this repository into your home directory:

 ```shell
 git clone https://github.com/Matt-A-Bennett/dotfiles.git ~/dotfiles